peak-ai/jedlik/README.md

 ### Publish

+- Use `yarn version` to increase the package version.
+Before increasing the version, tests and lint checks will be run.
+This will add a new git tag - [See here for more info](https://yarnpkg.com/lang/en/docs/cli/version/#toc-git-tags).
+There is also a `postversion` script that will push the new version and tags to GitHub.
 - Use `yarn publish` to publish the package to the npm registry.
-- When developing, if you need to test a change on another project you have two options:
-- - **Preferred** - in the `package.json` of the other project, set the Jedlik version to `file:/absolute/path/to/jedlik/project`.
-- - Publish the package to npm with the `develop` tag - `yarn publish --tag develop`.
-You can then install the unstable version using `yarn add @peak-ai/jedlik@develop` without having to increase the version number.
-This is good for using the unstable version on the deployed dev environment.
+Before publishing, tests and lint checks will be run, and the `build` script will be run automatically.